-Trial Title Randomised placebo-controlled trial evaluating the efficacy and mechanism of pramipexole as add-on treatment for people with treatment resistant depression Short title PAX-D Trial registration ISRCTN84666271 Sponsor University of Oxford Funder NIHR Efficacy and Mechanism Evaluation Programme Clinical Phase 4 Trial Design Randomised, double-blind, placebo-controlled trial Trial Participants Adults aged 18 years or older diagnosed with treatment resistant depression Sample Size 204 (including internal pilot) Planned Trial Period Overall, including set-up the trial is expected to last four years (from April 2019 to March 2023).
+Trial Title Randomised placebo-controlled trial evaluating the efficacy and mechanism of pramipexole as add-on treatment for people with treatment resistant depression

+Short title PAX-D

+Trial registration ISRCTN84666271

+Sponsor University of Oxford

+Funder NIHR Efficacy and Mechanism Evaluation Programme

+Clinical Phase 4

+Trial Design Randomised, double-blind, placebo-controlled trial

+Trial Participants Adults aged 18 years or older diagnosed with treatment resistant depression

+Sample Size 204 (including internal pilot)

-Planned Recruitment period November 2019 to December 2021 Objectives Outcome Measures Timepoint(s) Primary To compare the efficacy of pramipexole and placebo at 12 weeks postrandomisation mipexole and baseline) of depressive weeks o at 12 weeks post-symptoms measured on Secondary For details of secondary objectives and outcome measures see section 7.
+Planned Trial Period Overall, including set-up the trial is expected to last five years and eight months (from April 2019 to November 2024).
+A decision on the extension 1 was received in December 202 Planned Recruitment period • January 2021 to August 2023.
+Objectives Objectives Outcome Measures Timepoint(s) Primary To compare the efficacy of pramipexole and placebo at 12 weeks postrandomisation Improvement (change from baseline) of depressive symptoms measured on the Quick Inventory of Depressive Symptomatology, self-report version (QIDS-SR 16).
+Secondary For details of secondary obj ectives and outcome measures see section 7.
 IMP(s) Pramipexole Tablets to be taken orally.
 Pramipexole dihydrochloride monohydrate will be initiated at 0.25mg/day and, in the absence of concerns about tolerability, the dose will be increased by 0.25mg/day every three days towards a target dose of 2.5mg/day.
 Participants unable to tolerate a scheduled dose increase will be advised to remain on the highest tolerable dose.
 NIMP(s) Patient's standard antidepressant medication Comparator Placebo matched to pramipexole tablets